 Since inception, we have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, and interest income.
-As of March 31, 2014, we had received \$749.5 million in net proceeds from sales of our equity securities, including \$6.9 million in debt that we had retired through the issuance of our common stock, \$115.7 million in payments from collaboration agreements, \$22.4 million in debt financing, and \$22.7 million in interest income.
+As of June 30, 2014, we had received \$751.2 million in net proceeds from sales of our equity securities, including \$6.9 million in debt that we had retired through the issuance of our common stock, \$115.8 million in payments from collaboration agreements, \$22.9 million in interest income, and \$22.4 million in debt financing.

-At March 31, 2014, we had \$369.3 million in cash, cash equivalents, and investment securities compared to \$185.8 million at December 31, 2013.
+At June 30, 2014, we had \$354.5 million in cash, cash equivalents, and investment securities compared to \$185.8 million at December 31, 2013.
 We anticipate that the level of cash used in our operations will increase in future periods in order to fund our ongoing and planned development and commercial activities for pimavanserin.
-We expect that our cash, cash equivalents, and investment securities will be greater than \$300 million at December 31, 2014, and that our cash resources will be sufficient to fund our operations at least into 2017.
+We expect that our cash, cash equivalents, and investment securities will be sufficient to fund our planned operations at least into 2017.